dmerejkowsky/static_tl/README.rst

 -----------

-It' a tool that makes sure your TL won't be gone for ever if for some reason your twitter decides to no longer play nice.
+It' a tool that makes sure your TL won't be gone for ever if for some reason twitter decides to no longer play nice.

 In a way, it also makes it possible to: